Open-Attestation/documentation-website/docs/advanced/custom-renderer.md

 ![Default Story Book View](/docs/advanced/custom-renderer/default-storybook.png)

-After running the Storybook, you should be able to see the default template provided at `http://localhost:6006/`.
+After running the Storybook, you should be able to see the templates samples provided at `http://localhost:6006/`.

 This is a live preview where you can see the changes when you: